pygame/pygame/docs/reST/ref/camera.rst

 Pygame currently supports only Linux and v4l2 cameras.

-EXPERIMENTAL!: This api may change or disappear in later pygame releases.
+EXPERIMENTAL!: This API may change or disappear in later pygame releases.
 If you use this, your code will very likely break with the next pygame release.

 The Bayer to ``RGB`` function is based on: